Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Using AI for chatbots — what you need to know

-Chatbots powered by LLMs can reduce costs and boost customer engagement, but they come with risks and design challenges.
+Chatbots powered by LLMs can reduce costs and boost customer engagement, but they also introduce risks and design challenges.
 These expert tips will help you use them effectively and responsibly.

-• Set parameters and know the risks: AI chatbots can “hallucinate.”
+• Set parameters and know the risks: AI chatbots can “hallucinate,” meaning they may generate confident but incorrect answers.
 If your chatbot gives incorrect advice about finance, health or legal matters, the consequences can be serious.
-Minimize this risk by clearly defining what your chatbot can and can’t answer, reviewing interactions regularly and ensuring users can easily escalate issues to a human when needed.
+Set clear boundaries around what the bot should answer and what it shouldn’t.
+It also helps to review conversations regularly and make it easy for users to reach a human when something goes wrong.
 Edmondson emphasized the importance of human fallback.
 “Even the smartest chatbot needs a fallback to human escalation options, which are non-negotiable for anything customer-facing,” Edmondson said.

 • Make it more than an FAQ bot: Too many companies treat chatbots like automated FAQ pages and miss the opportunity to build real brand connections.
 “A chatbot should feel like a smart extension of your brand voice and values,” Thakkar said.